 With tremendous help from the Hatada Sea, Mountain and Forest Project I started my first honey bee shed.
 Once finished I won’t need to take my tools each time to the apiary.
 Hopefully, we can are done by February, Not to keen on putting the roof on though.

+I Like Reflecting.
 2016 marked the year I became a bee-haver and not a beekeeper, a little black mark which ultimately set me back a few years.
 You see I have the tendency to bite off more than I can chew and this year I literally choked myself working for Project Shunyoso while doing a full-time job, some coding and occasionally working at Hotel Anaga, Once again I had put myself in the fast lane of life and burning rubber I didn’t have.
 Recover Sometime in January I came off my motorbike cough motor scooter and long story short, It was an icy day I wasn’t going fast, I braked on a manhole […]

 Once this invasive species flowers, it marks the end of my honey season.
 Bees, flies and other nectar-gathering insects love this plant, probably due to the fact that there are virtually no other flowers around this time.